-There is a sense of sisterhood that feels so amazing that connects the queens at W+S, Theresa + team, the print designers, myself + my family, the women entrepreneur boutique owners and ultimately the end consumer who gets to enjoy the product that was realized due to the efforts of so many women’s heads, hands and hearts.
+There is a sense of sisterhood that feels so amazing that connects the tailors at the production facility, the US-based team, the print designers, myself, my family, the women entrepreneur boutique owners and ultimately the end consumer who gets to enjoy the product that was realized due to the efforts of so many women’s heads, hands and hearts.

 The Standard Tote in two of Erin’s favorite prints from Drop 3.